Kamikaze: Background

-Before the formation of kamikaze units, pilots had made deliberate crashes as a last resort when their aircraft had suffered severe damage and they did not want to risk being captured or wanted to do as much damage to the enemy as possible, since they were crashing anyway.
+Before the official formation of kamikaze units, pilots had made deliberate crashes as a last resort when their aircraft had suffered severe damage and they did not want to risk being captured or wanted to do as much damage to the enemy as possible, since they were crashing anyway.
 Such situations occurred in both the Axis and Allied air forces.
 Axell and Kase see these suicides as "individual, impromptu decisions by men who were mentally prepared to die".

 One example of this may have occurred on 7 December 1941 during the attack on Pearl Harbor.
 First Lieutenant Fusata Iida's aircraft had taken a hit and had started leaking fuel when he apparently used it to make a suicide attack on Naval Air Station Kaneohe.
-Before taking off, he had told his men that if his aircraft were to become badly damaged he would crash it into a "worthy enemy target".
+Before taking off, he had told his men that if his aircraft was badly damaged he would crash it into a "worthy enemy target".
+In late February 1942, Imperial Japanese Headquarters mentioned, for the first time, that a "human bomb" or Taiatari, had destroyed a US aircraft carrier.
+It was explained that the term, which meant "thrust of body," was the practice of Japanese airmen to dive with the full load of bombs on to their target.
 Another possible example occurred at the Battle of Midway when a damaged American bomber flew at the Akagi's bridge but missed.
-But in most cases, little evidence exists that such hits represented more than accidental collisions of the kind that sometimes happen in intense sea or air battles.
+During the Naval Battle of Guadalcanal the US flagship, San Francisco, was heavily damaged during a Japanese bombing raid when a large twin-engined Japanese Mitsubishi G4M "Betty" medium bomber, which was in flames from anti-aircraft fire, most likely intentionally crashed into her backup conning tower, destroying almost all of the backup command equipment for the flagship.
+Most of the officers and men stationed there, including the executive officer, were killed or wounded.
+This de facto kamikaze strike greatly changed the course of what was to happen during the infamous "Friday the 13th" battle 12 hours later.